Andy Warhol (died 1987 aged 58) – Famous for taking basic items like Campbell's Tomato Soup cans and turning them into artwork

 Pictures of Campbell's Tomato Soup and Coca Cola bottles made him famous.,

 "Warhol, Coca-Cola 3" by profzucker is licensed under CC BY-NC-SA 2.0

-Nobody before had created - Campbell's Tomato Soup cans and turned them into artwork
+Nobody before had – turned Campbell's Tomato Soup cans into artwork